Leo-H-Cao/Streamy/README.md

 # Steps to run

 1. Start the web server
-   2.Start the RTMP server
+2. Start the RTMP server
-2. Starte OBS on your system and setup a scene with audio and video sources
+3. Starte OBS on your system and setup a scene with audio and video sources
-3. Start the react app
+4. Start the react app
-4. Navigate to localhost:3000 to access the app on a browser
+5. Navigate to localhost:3000 to access the app on a browser